klaasnienhuis/devfab/docs/guide/annotations/annotation-constraints.md

 # Annotations and the camera

 When you click on an annotation, the camera moves to that annotation.
 That is the default behavior of annotations.
 Sometimes you want to closely control where a camera can go.
 Perhaps you have a car with annotations, but you don't want users to look under the car.
 You can use camera constraints for that.
-Even though Sketchfab doesn't allow the use of annotatins and camera constraints at the same time, with the API you can!
+Even though Sketchfab doesn't allow the use of annotations and camera constraints at the same time, **with the API you can!**

 Let's figure out how to have annotations and constrain the camera at the same time.
 The goal is to get the smoothest user experience without bothering the user.